-The myth that an alleged victim can “drop the charges” probably stems from too many crime dramas.
+The myth that an alleged victim can “drop the charges” probably stems from crime dramas.
 The plot twist occurs when the victim “drops the charges” on the day of court.
-In Idaho, it is not the “victim” that files the charges.
+In Idaho, it is not the alleged victim that files the charges.
 Consequently, it is not the “victim” that “drops the charges.”

 Since it is the prosecutor who files the charges, they are the only person who can dismiss them.
 As you can imagine, if the

 The prosecuting attorney has the discretion to dismiss the case.
-However, it is not common for a prosecuting attorney to be persuaded to dismiss their case.
-The only thing that may convince a prosecutor to dismiss the case is one of the following:
+However, it is unusual for a prosecuting attorney to be persuaded to dismiss their case.
+The only thing that may convince a prosecutor to dismiss the case is one of the following conditions:

 - The prosecuting attorney is satisfied that their evidence is unreliable.

-- It impossible for the State to prove one of the elements of the charge.
+- It is impossible for the state to prove one of the elements of the charge.

-- There is a plea agreement where the defendant pleads guilty to some charges, and the prosecutor dismisses the rest.
+- There is a plea agreement in which the defendant pleads guilty to some charges and the prosecutor dismisses the rest.

-- There is an agreement where the defendant will do something, like take a class and provide proof in exchange for a dismissal.
+- There is an agreement in which the defendant will do something, such as take a class, and provide proof in exchange for a dismissal.

-On the other hand, there are other effects a reluctant witness can have on a case.
-The prosecuting attorney will often consider this fact when deciding whether to take a case to trial, to plead it out, or dismiss it.
-Especially when it doesn’t appear that the victim is in need of protection, such as in a property crime case.
+While a reluctant witness may not be able to get the state to drop charges, there are other effects they can have on a case.
+The prosecuting attorney will often consider witness reluctance when deciding whether to take a case to trial, plead it out, or dismiss it.
+That is especially true when it doesn’t appear that the victim is in need of protection, as with a property crime case.
 If the property owner decides against pressing charges, then the prosecuting attorney may lose interest in prosecuting the defendant.

-On the other hand, if it is a domestic violence case things are handled differently.
-If is the alleged victim who requests that the State stop pressing charges, then her desires may not be relevant to the prosecution’s decision to prosecute.
-However, it may still have bearing as to what type of plea agreement the prosecutor is willing to extend to the defendant.
+On the other hand, if it is a domestic violence case, things are handled differently.
+If the alleged victim requests that the state stop pressing charges, then her desires may not be relevant to the prosecution’s decision to prosecute.
+However, it may still have a bearing on the type of plea agreement the prosecutor is willing to extend to the defendant.

-Some cases, especially domestic violence cases, do not begin by a victim filing a complaint.
+Some cases, especially domestic violence cases, often do not begin with a victim filing a complaint.
 Quite frequently the alleged victim does not want charges in the first place.
 However, the police submit a complaint to the prosecuting attorney anyway.
 Again, this is a legitimate means of starting a criminal prosecution.
-The law does not require a victim to file a complaint before the State can file charges.
+The law does not require a victim to file a complaint before the state can file charges.